35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ^x2 GLA Stage 2 para 29.
 Total residential 472,000sqm, including co-living up 50,000sqm maximum, according to footnote.
 Maximum student floorspace also 50,000sqm, giving total co-living/student floorspace of 100,000sm divided into total residential 472,000sqm, giving 19.12%.

 ^x2i GLA Stage 2 para 25, 26.
 The total floorspace limit is increased from 656,200sqm to 766,148sqm (16,75%).
 The cumulative zonal total is 837,400sqm.

+^x2ii GLA Stage 2 para 25, 26.
+The residential floorspace limit is increased from 331,500sqm to 472,600sqm (42.56%).
+The requirement for a second staircase in tall buildings was an eventual outcome of the Grenfell Tower fire, 2017.

 ^x3 The figures are not given together, but taken from various parts of the [GLA Stage 3 report](file:///C:/Users/grego/Documents/D-Drive%20201017/Copy%20of%20Regeneration/Southwark/Canada%20Water/s73_25AP0242/GLA/Canada_Water_Stage_3_report.docx_200326.pdf) - para 2i for the  minimum and maximum numbers 2,000-4184 units; para 2ii - 150 units from next tranche of 1,000 homes; para 10 - 79 social rent form Plot K; para 200 - four social rented units, which were to have been eight intermediate units; para 199 - Zone L to be next phase (GLA/2025/1006/S3, Southwark ref 25/AP/0242, 27 March 2026).